-The functional currency for the Company's wholly owned foreign subsidiary, Black Diamond Therapeutics (Canada), Inc, is the Canadian dollar.
-Assets and liabilities of Black Diamond Therapeutics (Canada), Inc. are translated into United States dollars at the exchange rate in effect on the balance sheet date.
-Revenues and expenses are translated at the average exchange rate in effect during the period.
-Unrealized translation gains and losses and adjustments that arise from exchange rate changes on transactions denominated in a currency other than the local currency were de minimis for the years presented.
+The functional currency for the Company's wholly owned foreign subsidiary, Black Diamond Therapeutics (Canada), Inc. is the United States dollar.
+Adjustments that arise from exchange rate changes on transactions denominated in a currency other than the local currency are included in other income (expense), net in the consolidated statements of operations, as incurred.